wtsi-hgi/irobot/irobot/precache/README.md

     ETA = Base + W + Q + T

-Where:

-* The base time for fetching data is the current time.

-* The base time for checksumming time is the fetching ETA.
+Where the base time for fetching data is the current time.
+(The base time for checksumming would be the fetching ETA.)

 Note that this estimate is not necessarily accurate, insofar as the concurrency makes accuracy intractable.
 This is seen as a reasonable